 Don’t worry if you cannot use fresh tomatoes during winter.
 You can absolutely have a kick-ass briami using canned tomato, tomato sauce (passata), or tomato paste.
 Well, in all honesty, I still prefer those sweet fresh tomatoes but, hey, sometimes I need this summer taste bliss on cold winter days.
 Who is with me?

-Whether it is you, a friend, or a member of your family, some people find it quite difficult to eat vegetables.
+Some people find it quite difficult to eat vegetables whether it is you, a friend, or a family member.
 In fact, some of them despise each and every bite of them.
 These are the most difficult cases, so you have to approach them in a clever and crafty way (evil grin).

-As a mother of two picky-eater boys and a wife of meat lover hubby, I face the challenge of “eat your veggies, boys” (hubby included) with creativity.
+As a mother of two picky-eater boys and a meat-lover hubby wife, I face the challenge of “eat your veggies, boys” (hubby included) with creativity.
 I usually add ingredients they like to the plate they hate.
 I mean, I get it!
 A plate of mixed vegetables can seem really bland for a main dish but maybe, just maybe, a light yogurt-feta homemade dressing would motivate them to taste some and see for themselves the deliciousness of that bite.

 Nailed it!
 This is one of their favorite dishes.
 No more “Veggies?
 Yuck!” complaints, no more leftover food on the plates.
 You should definitely give it a try and let me know how it went.